Brijesh-040/express-boilerplate/README.md

 1. Convert your env-example file to a .env file.

-2. Install the necessary packages by running the following command:
+2. Install the necessary packages by running the following command

 ------
 $ npm install